-Do you have a passion to share your knowledge about the earth, the environment and culture with others?
-If the answer is yes then you can consider a career as a geography teacher.
-You will be helping students learn about the Earth and its features and how these relate to its inhabitants.
+A geography teacher helps students learn about the Earth and its features and how these relate to its inhabitants.
 You will be teaching young minds not only about the physical problems and issues of the land but you will also be sharing your knowledge about the processes that led to the formation of the human society.
-You will be developing lesson plans so you can present lessons to your students in an engaging manner as well as planning and supervising field trips to concretize their experience in the real world.
+You will be developing lesson plans so you can present lessons to your students in an engaging manner as well as planning and supervising field trips to show examples of geography in the real world.

 As a geography teacher, you will need to be patient.
 Not all students enjoy this subject area so it is up to you to make your lessons interesting.
 Having effective communication skills is also a must.
 Like all teachers, you also need to develop the ability to simplify information so that your students will be able to readily understand them.